Ammaranjum/First-Repository/README.md

 # First-Repository
 <br>
-This is my first time using/learning github repository.
+This is my first time using/learning GitHub repository.
 Author is Ammar Anjum